springernature/vpat/nature-content-discovery.md

 <td>502.3.7 Hierarchical Relationships</td>
 <td>Supports with exceptions</td>
 <td>
 These pages generally use standard HTML to express hierarchy.
+Third party scripts may inject content that obscures the relationships between components.

 See WCAG section [1.3.1 Info and Relationships](#info-and-relationships) for further detail.
 </td>